wayfair/terraform-provider-google/website/docs/r/storage_notification.html.markdown

 * `payload_format` - (Required) The desired content of the Payload.
 One of `"JSON_API_V1"` or `"NONE"`.

-* `topic` - (Requred) The Cloud PubSub topic to which this subscription publishes.
+* `topic` - (Required) The Cloud PubSub topic to which this subscription publishes.

 - - -

-* `custom_attrubutes` - (Optional)  A set of key/value attribute pairs to attach to each Cloud PubSub message published for this notification subscription
+* `custom_attributes` - (Optional)  A set of key/value attribute pairs to attach to each Cloud PubSub message published for this notification subscription

 * `event_types` - (Optional) List of event type filters for this notification config.
 If not specified, Cloud Storage will send notifications for all event types.
 The valid types are: `"OBJECT_FINALIZE"`, `"OBJECT_METADATA_UPDATE"`, `"OBJECT_DELETE"`, `"OBJECT_ARCHIVE"`

-* `prefix` - (Optional) Specifies a prefix path filter for this notification config.
+* `object_name_prefix` - (Optional) Specifies a prefix path filter for this notification config.
 Cloud Storage will only send notifications for objects in this bucket whose names begin with the specified prefix.

 ## Attributes Reference